Must Visit Places in Bangkok | The Ultimate Bangkok List for First-Timers

 When I went, I was surrounded by locals who were all there shopping and grabbing some lunch.
 However, tons of tourists come to shop here and bring suitcases to fill with new clothes.
 It’s a really fun and crazy experience — plus you get a break from the Thailand heat!

 There is SO much to see in this dynamic city.
 Go out and explore, you’ll be guaranteed to stumble upon something amazing.
-Let me know about all your favorite things so that I can stop in when I go back!
+Let me know about all your must visit places in Bangkok so that I can stop in when I go back!

 Check out my post on two weeks in Thailand to help plan your time backpacking through Thailand!